How Many Oz In A Point

 Use Appropriate Measuring Tools

-For example, use a liquid measuring cup with clear markings to measure liquids like water or milk.
+To give you an idea, use a liquid measuring cup with clear markings to measure liquids like water or milk.
 Avoid using dry measuring cups for liquids, as they are designed for measuring volume by weight and may not be accurate for liquids.

 Be Consistent